Catholic Christian Outreach: Rise Up

 CCO organizes an annual Christmas conference called "Rise Up".
 It is the second-largest Catholic conference for youth in Canada (behind Steubenville Toronto), and drew 850 participants to the 2013 conference in Ottawa.

 Rise Up takes place every year from December 28 to January 1.
-It includes presentations, workshops, live worship, adoration, reconciliation, and a New Year's banquet and dance.
+It includes presentations, workshops, mass, live worship, adoration, reconciliation, and a New Year's banquet and dance.
 It is designed to deepen students' spiritual life and to motivate them to share their faith with others.

 Mission projects

 CCO has facilitated several domestic and overseas missions throughout its existence, and has attended several World Youth Days.

 IMPACT Canada

 The annual IMPACT mission consists of students from across Canada gathering in one city for a summer of missionary work.
 Participants live in community and are assigned to teams at various parishes, where they lead faith studies and organize retreats and special events.
 Impact also features a weekly event called Cornerstone that involves skits, worship, testimonies, and Catholic teaching, a Courageous Catholic program that teaches people how to share their faith, and a monthly Summit event involving worship, Eucharistic adoration, and Reconciliation.